Squirrel-Network/esbuild-sass-modules-plugin/CONTRIBUTING.md

 * `master`: production-ready code expected to be published on npm
 * `develop`: working tested code that merges the features and eventually gets hotfixes
+* `release`: production-ready code cleaned up to be merged with master
 * `feature/`: the branches under this name represent the features of this package and should be named accordingly
 * `testing`: for developing and fixing the test suites themselves